malaise/ada/README.txt

 - Graphic (X11) function: X_Mng <- Con_Io <- Afpx and Curve

 - Communication, Timers: Socket, Timers and Event_Mng <- Tcp_Util <-
-Channels

-The most complex is definitively the Xml_Parser.
+Autobus (and Channels)

-See link:reposit/REPOSIT_LIST.html[] for the list of packages.
+See link:reposit/REPOSIT_LIST.html[] for the list of packages and how to use them.

 5 Usr directories
 -----------------